radar/guides/gem-development.md

 To use another gem, we must first specify it as a dependency in our _foodie.gemspec_.
 We can specify the dependency on the `activesupport` gem in _foodie.gemspec_ by adding this line inside the `Gem::Specification` object:

+    s.add_dependency "activesupport"

+If we wanted to specify a particular version we may use this line:

     s.add_dependency "activesupport", "3.0.0"

-If we wanted to specify a particular version we may use this line:
+Or specify a version constraint:

     s.add_dependency "activesupport", ">= 2.3.8"

 However, relying on a version simply greater than the latest-at-the-time is a sure-fire way to run into problems later on down the line.
-Try to always use `~>` for specifying dependencies.
+Try to always use `~>` for specifying dependencies:

+    s.add_dependency "activesupport", "~> 3.0.0"

 When we run `bundle install` again, the `activesupport` gem will be installed for us to use.
 Of course, like the diligent TDD/BDD zealots we are, we will test our `pluralize` method before we code it.
 Let's add this test to _spec/food\_spec.rb_ now inside our `describe Foodie::Food` block: